vais-ral/CIL-Docs/docs/beamhardening.rst

 directly to the CT image data.
 An alternative to processing all the images is to generates a look-up table or a 4th order polynomial to map observed attenuation values to mono-chromatic attenuation.
-Such data can be used as input to some reconstuction software, such the standard XTek filtered back projection package and the CCPi CGLS iterative code.
+Such data can be used as input to some reconstuction software, like the standard XTek filtered back projection package and, in future, to the CCPi CGLS iterative code.

 Downloading and running the software
 ####################################